 Repetitive strain injury may be diagnosed when symptoms develop after a repetitive task and fade when the task is stopped.

-If your symptoms suggest you have swollen an inflamed tissue, you may have an underlying condition; such as, bursitis, nerve entrapment, Dupuytren’s contracture, epicondylitis, rotator cuff syndrome, tendonitis.
+If your symptoms suggest you have swollen an inflamed tissue, you may have an underlying condition; such as, bursitis, nerve entrapment, Dupuytren’s contracture, epicondylitis, rotator cuff syndrome and tendonitis.

 Joint mobilisation techniques